-To update a beneficiary’s profile, go to the Beneficiary Profiles tab and click the “Update” button next to the applicable beneficiary.
-To delete a beneficiary’s profile from your list of beneficiaries (if eligible), you must first remove the benefits assigned to that beneficiary by clicking the “Manage Beneficiaries” button under the QPP Designations or TDA Designations tab.
-When you return to the Beneficiary Profiles tab, you will then see the “Delete” button next to your beneficiary.
-Clicking “Delete” will delete that beneficiary permanently from your list of beneficiaries.
+To update a beneficiary’s profile, you must first remove the benefits assigned to that beneficiary by clicking the “Manage Beneficiaries” button in the correct account tab.
+When you return to the Beneficiary Profiles tab, you will see an orange “Remove” button next to the beneficiary.
+Clicking “Remove” will permanently delete that beneficiary from your list.

 Here are some general rules and conditions regarding beneficiaries: